A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework

-\paragraph{Note on L1 vs.\ L2: attack surface disjointness under shared weights.} In current single-LLM agents, L1 and L2 share the same neural network weights as their computational substrate. \lasm\ nonetheless treats them as distinct layers because their \emph{attack surface representations are disjoint}.
-Formally: $\mathcal{R}_1$ comprises \emph{trained-weight artifacts}, the domain manipulated by gradient-based adversarial perturbations, backdoor poisoning, and extraction attacks. $\mathcal{R}_2$ comprises \emph{in-context reasoning artifacts}, the live goal specification, chain-of-thought trajectory, and planning state manipulated at inference time.

-The distinction is not computational substrate (both layers use the same weights) but \emph{where the attack is formulated and where the defense must operate}.
-A gradient-based adversarial suffix operates on $\mathcal{R}_1$ by perturbing token embeddings to exploit weight-space geometry, and is invisible to a plan verifier that inspects output action sequences in $\mathcal{R}_2$.
-Conversely, a false-premise injection into the reasoning chain operates on $\mathcal{R}_2$ and cannot be caught by adversarial training that hardens $\mathcal{R}_1$: the injected premise is semantically valid in weight space, and the weights were never trained to resist this specific in-context manipulation.
+\paragraph{Note on L1 vs.\ L2 under shared weights.} L1 and L2 share the same neural network weights, yet \lasm\ treats them as distinct layers because their attack-surface representations are disjoint. $\mathcal{R}_1$ comprises trained-weight artifacts, the domain manipulated by gradient-based adversarial perturbations, backdoor poisoning, and extraction attacks. $\mathcal{R}_2$ comprises in-context reasoning artifacts, the live goal specification and planning state manipulated at inference.
+A gradient-based adversarial suffix operates on $\mathcal{R}_1$ and is invisible to a plan verifier inspecting output action sequences in $\mathcal{R}_2$.
+A false-premise injection into the reasoning chain operates on $\mathcal{R}_2$ and cannot be caught by adversarial training over $\mathcal{R}_1$: the premise is semantically valid in weight space, and the weights were not trained to resist this specific in-context manipulation.
+Safety fine-tuning is an $\mathcal{R}_1$ operation that shifts the marginal distribution of reasoning outputs but cannot target trigger-conditioned in-context patterns; Hubinger~\etal~\cite{sleepingAgents2024} show this empirically. \lasm\ is therefore an analytical framework for locating security controls, not a blueprint requiring physically separate computational units.

-An apparent tension arises from safety fine-tuning: RLHF modifies weights ($\mathcal{R}_1$ operation) but changes average inference-time reasoning behavior ($\mathcal{R}_2$ effect).
-This does not violate disjointness because the Proposition 1 pure-defense assumption precludes cross-layer side channels, not cross-layer effects mediated by the model itself.
-More precisely: safety fine-tuning is an $\mathcal{R}_1$ operation that shifts the \emph{marginal distribution} of reasoning outputs, but it cannot target a specific in-context trigger-conditioned reasoning manipulation.
-Hubinger \etal~\cite{sleepingAgents2024} demonstrate this exactly: safety fine-tuning shifts average reasoning toward alignment but leaves trigger-conditioned deceptive reasoning intact, because that deception is encoded as a context-dependent $\mathcal{R}_2$ pattern, not as an $\mathcal{R}_1$ weight anomaly that gradient-based optimization can reliably identify and remove. \lasm\ is therefore an \emph{analytical} framework for locating security controls, not an architectural blueprint requiring physically separate computational units.